Christmas (Michael Bublé album): Reception

+Controversy

-Bublé has been widely criticized for his choice to change the pronouns of love interests in songs written about men so as to reinforce his heterosexual identity, most notably in his cover of “Santa Baby”, which one critic calls “particularly irritating…because he changes the lyrics to make sure everyone knows he is not attracted to Santa.
+Years after the album's release, Bublé has been widely criticized for his choice to change the pronouns of love interests in songs written about men so as to reinforce his heterosexual identity, most notably in his cover of “Santa Baby”, which one critic calls “particularly irritating…because he changes the lyrics to make sure everyone knows he is not attracted to Santa.
 [This] just leads to unbelievably awkward phrases like ‘Santa buddy,’ ‘Santa pally,’ and the truly awful ‘I'll wait up for you, dude.’”

 Commercial performance

 On November 5, 2011, Christmas debuted at No. 3 on the Billboard 200 charts in the United States, with first-week sales of 141,000 copies, according to Nielsen SoundScan.
 In its fifth week on the chart, the album climbed to No. 1, and held the top spot for the following four weeks, becoming Bublé's biggest selling chart-topper yet by beating the two-week reign of his previous album, Crazy Love.
 Christmas also sold 479,000 copies in the album's third week at No. 1, which marked Bublé's best sales week ever.
 On the album's tenth week on the album charts, and with Christmas having passed, the album fell to No. 24 on January 14, 2012.
 As of January 2017 it shares the sixth-largest drop from #1 with Blue Slide Park by Mac Miller.

 For the year, Christmas sold 2,452,000 copies in the United States, according to SoundScan, and was the second best-selling album of the year, just behind Adele's blockbuster album 21.
 In 2012, Christmas sold an additional 622,000 copies in the U.S. according to SoundScan, and was the second best-selling holiday album of the year (behind Rod Stewart's Merry Christmas, Baby).
 By December 4, 2017, the album had sold 4,129,000 copies in the United States, making it his best selling album in the country.
 As of December 2022, the album had sold 4,500,000 copies in United States.

 In Canada, the album debuted at No. 2 on the Canadian Albums Chart, selling 37,000 copies in its first week.
 In its third week of release, the album climbed to No. 1, selling an additional 32,000 copies.
 As of December 14, 2011, the album has sold 444,000 copies in Canada.